Apteco/apteco-api/pkg/docs/CubesApi.md

 # apteco_api.CubesApi

-All URIs are relative to *https://example.com/OrbitAPI*
+All URIs are relative to *http://example.com/OrbitAPI*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**cubes_calculate_cube_synchronously**](CubesApi.md#cubes_calculate_cube_synchronously) | **POST** /{dataViewName}/Cubes/{systemName}/CalculateSync | EXPERIMENTAL: Calcaultes a cube using the given definition and returns the results.
+[**cubes_calculate_cube_synchronously**](CubesApi.md#cubes_calculate_cube_synchronously) | **POST** /{dataViewName}/Cubes/{systemName}/CalculateSync | Calcaultes a cube using the given definition and returns the results.
 The data to build the cube from is defined by the base query provided.

 # **cubes_calculate_cube_synchronously**
 > CubeResult cubes_calculate_cube_synchronously(data_view_name, system_name, timeout_in_seconds=timeout_in_seconds, return_definition=return_definition, cube=cube)

-EXPERIMENTAL: Calcaultes a cube using the given definition and returns the results.
+Calcaultes a cube using the given definition and returns the results.
 The data to build the cube from is defined by the base query provided.

-EXPERIMENTAL  Requires licence flags [Cube]
+Requires licence flags [Cube]

 ### Example